Cardiac Rehabilitation: Maintenance Program

 - Support throughout your life is important.
-Joining an exercise group or a support group for nonsmokers may be helpful in maintaining lifestyle changes.
+Joining an exercise group or a support group for quitting smoking may be helpful.

 - If you exercise at home, make sure a health professional checks your progress.

-- Education and support from nurses, dietitians, physical therapists, and doctors will help you continue making lifestyle changes during this phase.
+- Education and support from nurses, dietitians, physical therapists, and doctors can help.

-- In group programs, other people in the rehab program may become your support group and help you make lifestyle changes.
+- In group programs, other people in the rehab program may become your support group and help you maintain a healthy lifestyle.

 Your exercise program will include stretching, aerobic exercise, and strength training.
 A daily exercise routine is encouraged.

-Aerobic exercise in phase IV rehab is a program designed for a lifetime of commitment.
+Aerobic exercise in a maintenance program is designed for a lifetime of commitment.
 Make it enjoyable by choosing activities that you like.
-It is still important that you use your target heart rate and rating of perceived exertion (RPE) and modify your intensity as you improve or face difficulties.
+Examples include walking, swimming, biking, rowing, and jogging.
+It is still important to follow your health professional's advice to modify your intensity as you exercise.

 Strength training continues to be an important part of your overall physical rehabilitation and conditioning.
 Gradually progress as you feel comfortable.
-But more important: combine it with your aerobic training.
 Be sure to monitor your progress toward your goals.